-- 5.206 The NPPF identifies the aims of town centres and suggests that the main uses which should be focused within them are retail development, leisure and entertainment facilities, offices and arts, culture and tourism development. - 5.207 Farnham is an attractive historic town centre which contains a mix of shops, restaurants, cafes, public houses, offices, cultural attractions and facilities such as the library and the museum as well as some residential premises (often above the shops). - 5.208 The town centre boundary has been defined in the Neighbourhood Plan around this range of principle facilities and is shown in Map L. It is proposed to exclude the northern end of Castle Street from the adopted Town Centre boundary as this area is occupied almost exclusively by residential properties.
+- 5.207 The NPPF identifies the aims of town centres and suggests that the main uses which should be focused within them are retail, leisure and offices and other town centre uses, including residential development. - 5.208 Farnham is an attractive historic town centre which contains a mix of shops, restaurants, cafes, public houses, offices, cultural attractions and facilities such as the library and the museum as well as some residential premises (often above the shops). - 5.209 The town centre boundary has been defined in the Neighbourhood Plan around this range of principle facilities and is shown in Map L. It is proposed to exclude the northern end of Castle Street from the adopted Town Centre boundary as this area is occupied almost exclusively by residential properties.